 - Limit Viewing Times: Reducing the number of days for viewing can lower facility and staff costs.

 - Consider Cremation: As mentioned, cremation is often less expensive than burial.
-Learn more about direct cremation as a cost-effective option.

 - Skip Embalming: If you're not having a viewing, embalming may not be necessary.